Please see the following documents containing important information:

 The Study Abroad Certification Form is a document that gives proof/certifies that the applicant’s study abroad is a credit-eligible program and to confirm the program-related information entered by the applicant in their application form.
 The form must be signed and completed by the appropriate school official with knowledge of the applicant’s study abroad plans, such as staff from the International Admissions or Study Abroad Office.

 Click here to see what the Study Abroad Certification Form looks like.
 (For reference only; not for the purpose of filling out or submitting.)

 The recommendation should be written specifically for this scholarship.
-Do not use a letter that was written for another purpose for this scholarship.
+Do not use a letter that was written for another purpose.

 The recommender should be someone who knows you (the applicant) well and can speak to your character and potential to succeed in a study abroad or international degree-seeking program.
-The recommender will receive additional guidelines when they log in following receipt of their invitation to write a recommendation from the application system.
+The recommender will receive additional guidelines when they log in following receipt of their invitation from the application system to write a recommendation.

-Question: What study abroad costs does the Watanabe Scholarship cover?
+What study abroad costs are covered by the Watanabe Scholarship cover?

 |Covered Costs||Costs Not Covered|

 |Program Fees||Home school tuition (U.S.)|

 How do I calculate the amount of scholarship to apply for?